Ed Davis (basketball): College career

 Davis played in every game during the 2008–09 season, while starting in two of them.
 He averaged 6.7 points, 7.0 rebounds, and 18.8 minutes per game in his first season with the Tar Heels.
 Davis also led the team with 65 blocks with an average of 1.7 per game.
-In North Carolina's six wins during the 2009 NCAA basketball tournament, Davis averaged 8.2 points and 5.5 rebounds.
+In North Carolina's six wins during the 2009 NCAA tournament, Davis averaged 8.2 points and 5.5 rebounds.
 In the 2009 NCAA championship game, Davis came off the bench to score 11 points and grab a team-high 8 rebounds, helping the Tar Heels to an 89–72 win over Michigan State.
 Davis was also named to the 2009 All-Freshman Team and was co-recipient of the team's Most Improved Player award.